BYLAWS OF THE

 Section 3.
 Duties of Officers

-A. President: The president shall function as the principal executive officer of the college, member of all committees and as chairman of the Board of Governors with the right to vote.
+1. President: The president shall function as the principal executive officer of the college, member of all committees and as chairman of the Board of Governors with the right to vote.
 He/she shall preside at all meetings of the college.
+The president may appoint a knowledgeable active member as parliamentarian for the college.
+This appointment shall be annual.
+The president may recommend a Sergeant at Arms for the college.
+This appointment shall be annual.
+The president may appoint representatives to those agencies, associations or organizations affecting this specialty as necessary.

 Article V: BOARD OF GOVERNORS OF THE COLLEGE